tensorpack/tensorpack/docs/tutorial/symbolic.md

 ### Use Models outside Tensorpack

-You can use tensorpack models alone as a simple symbolic function library, and write your own training code instead of using tensorpack trainers.
+You can use tensorpack models alone as a simple symbolic function library.
 To do this, just enter a [TowerContext](http://tensorpack.readthedocs.io/en/latest/modules/tfutils.html#tensorpack.tfutils.TowerContext) when you define your model:
 ```python